ibressler/dataverifier/readme.md

 ## Usage

+This is work in progress!
 This is experimental!
 Use at your own risk!

     $ python2.7 dataverifier.py --help